Covid-19 Delta: Prime Minister Jacinda Ardern reveals NZ moves to new traffic light settings on Friday - NZ Herald

 For places at orange, there are no gathering limits if vaccine passes are used.

-Auckland was in Red as the epicentre of the current outbreak, and other regions were at red because of their vaccination rates and vulnerable populations.
+Auckland was in red as the epicentre of the current outbreak, and other regions were at red because of their vaccination rates and vulnerable populations.

-"Red provides extra protections against Covid-19 such as requiring both Vaccine Passes and some capacity limits in the most-high risk settings – that's because if someone has Covid-19, the virus will find it harder to spread among fewer people who are at a distance.
+"Red provides extra protections against Covid-19 such as requiring both vaccine passes and some capacity limits in the most-high risk settings – that's because if someone has Covid-19, the virus will find it harder to spread among fewer people who are at a distance.

-"As we see what happens to cases and vaccination levels we can look to move regions down to Orange over time, where there are no gathering limits for those who are using vaccine passes."
+"As we see what happens to cases and vaccination levels we can look to move regions down to orange over time, where there are no gathering limits for those who are using vaccine passes."

 The new traffic light system would also give greater certainty to business, Ardern said.